ODsL/ODsL_WIP/README.md

 You are free **to share** - to copy and distribute the dataset - and **to adapt** - to modify, transform and add to the dataset - as long as you:

-* Attribute: You must attribute any shared copy or distribution of the dataset, or any modified, transformed or extended form of the dataset, in the manner specified in the ODsL.
+* **Attribute**: You must attribute any shared copy or distribution of the dataset, or any modified, transformed or extended form of the dataset, in the manner specified in the ODsL.
 Furthermore, for any redistribution of the dataset, or any modified, transformed or extended form of the dataset, you must make clear to others the license of the dataset and keep intact any notices on the original dataset.
-* Share-Alike: If you publicly publish any adapted version of this dataset, or works produced from an adapted dataset, you must also offer that adapted dataset under the ODsL.
+* **Share-Alike**: If you publicly publish any adapted version of this dataset, or works produced from an adapted dataset, you must also offer that adapted dataset under the ODsL.
-* Keep open: If you redistribute the ODsL, or an adapted version of it, then you may use technological measures that restrict the work (such as DRM) as long as you also redistribute a version without such measures, and give a notice of it existence in any such distribtion.
+* **Keep open**: If you redistribute the dataset, or an adapted version of it, then you may use technological measures that restrict the work (such as DRM) as long as you also redistribute a version without such measures, and give a notice of it existence in any such distribtion.

+You are free **to create** - to produce works from the databasea and use it for research or development of product or services - as logn as you:

+* **Attribute**: You must attribute any product or services based upon transforming, processing, exposing or making avaialable of the dataset, or any modified, transformed or extended form of the dataset, in the manner specified in the ODsL.
+* **Keep open**: If you conduct research using the dataset, or an adapted version of it, then you may publish that research through any platform limiting access to the publication as long as you also publish the publication over an open publication platform, and give a notice of it existence in any such publication.

 ### Open Dataset Generation License (ODsGL)